Different Ways of Displaying your House Sign

 Freestanding rock like signs is a pleasant way to present the sign to your house and compliment country houses and cottages perfectly.
 These signs can be moved around and can sit outside your front door or in the garden.

-Freestanding signs usually are crafted from Sandstone, Yorkshire stone, Welsh slate, natural stone and other materials.
+Freestanding signs usually are crafted from Slate, Welsh Slate, Marble, Sandstone, Yorkshire Stone, natural stone and other materials.
 These stones support letters and numbers with using different fonts and can also add unique images too.

 These signs can be placed freestanding on a wall or onto the ground; they will support themselves due to the weight of the stone and will withstand many types of weather conditions.